Tama Tonga

 Alipate Aloisio Leone (born October 15, 1982), better known by his ring name Tama Tonga (タマ・トンガ), is a Tongan-American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand and is a member of The MFT stable.
-He is also a former WWE Tag Team Champion.
+He is signed to WWE, where he performs on the SmackDown brand and is a member of The MFTs tag-team alongside his brother Talla Tonga.
+He is one-half of the WWE Tag Team Champions with Talla Tonga.

 From 2010 to 2024 he was in New Japan Pro-Wrestling (NJPW), where he was a founding member of Bullet Club alongside Bad Luck Fale, Karl Anderson and Prince Devitt.
 He was also a founding member of Guerrillas of Destiny (G.O.D.) alongside his brother Tanga Loa.
-The Guerrillas of Destiny won the IWGP Tag Team Championship seven times, the 2020 edition of the World Tag League tournament and, due to the collaboration between NJPW and Ring of Honor, the ROH World Tag Team Championship.
-Leone made his WWE debut as a member of The Bloodline stable.
+Guerrillas of Destiny won the IWGP Tag Team Championship seven times, the 2020 edition of the World Tag League tournament, and due to the collaboration between NJPW and Ring of Honor (ROH), the ROH World Tag Team Championship.
+All totaled, between NJPW, CMLL, ROH, and WWE, Leone has held 13 World Tag Team Championships with various partners.

 As a singles wrestler, Leone held the NEVER Openweight Championship four times.
 He has also worked with NJPW's partner promotion in Mexico, Consejo Mundial de Lucha Libre (CMLL) where he has held the CMLL World Tag Team Championship twice.

 Early life

-Leone and his younger brother Taula were adopted by their maternal aunt and her husband, professional wrestler Tonga Fifita – better known as Haku or Meng – from his native island of Tonga while they were visiting in 1991.
+Alipate Aloisio Leone was born on October 15, 1982 in Nukuʻalofa, Tonga.
+Leone and his younger brother Taula were adopted by their maternal aunt and her husband, professional wrestler Tonga Fifita – better known as Haku – from his native island of Tonga while they were visiting in 1991.
 They took him back to Poinciana, Florida where he grew up with his biological cousin and adoptive brother, fellow professional wrestler Tevita, and his older sister Vika.

 After graduating from Poinciana High School, he joined the United States Air Force and was stationed for six years at Whiteman Air Force Base, serving as a B-2 Spirit mechanic.
-At the same time, his cousin Tevita was playing college football with the UTEP Miners.
+At the same time, Tevita was playing college football with the UTEP Miners.
 During a phone call in 2004, they decided they would become professional wrestlers once they had finished their respective obligations three years later.